tamaranatasha/fashion-trend-predictors/README.md

 The strongest predictors of emerging fashion trends were growth rate, lagged popularity measures, and trend acceleration.

+### Random Forest Cross Validation
-A 5-fold Group Cross-Validation strategy was employed using trend names as grouping variables to prevent data leakage between observations of the same trend.
+* A 5-fold Group Cross-Validation strategy was employed using trend names as grouping variables to prevent data leakage between observations of the same trend.

-The Random Forest model with GroupKFold cross validation achieved a mean ROC-AUC of 0.78 (SD = 0.03), indicating consistent predictive performance across unseen fashion trends.
+* The Random Forest model with GroupKFold cross validation achieved a mean ROC-AUC of 0.78 (SD = 0.03), indicating consistent predictive performance across unseen fashion trends.

 ---